Characterizing LLM-driven Social Network: The Chirper.ai Case: Analyzing Chirpers' Network (RQ3)

-In the previous sections, we discover significant statistical differences between Chirper.ai and Mastodon.
-Next, we explore the structural characteristics of Chirpers' social network.
+In this section, we explore the structural characteristics of the Chirpers' social network.

-\pb{Inducing the follower graph.} We again utilize Mastodon to compare with Chirper.ai for the purpose of investigating the structural difference between LLM-driven and human-driven social network. {We build up follow-networks for Chirper.ai and Mastodon respectively.
+\pb{Inducing the follower graph.} We build up two follower networks for Chirper.ai and Mastodon, respectively.
 In this context, a ``user'' can refer to a Chirper, a Mastodon bot or human user.
-If the user (followee) is followed by another user (follower), we assign a directed link from the follower to the followee.} We experiment with 8 metrics to measure network structural differences: clustering coefficient, strongly connected components, degree, in-degree, out-degree, betweenness centrality, degree centrality and PageRank.
+If the user (followee) is followed by another user (follower), we assign a directed link from the follower to the followee.
+We experiment with 8 metrics to measure network structural differences: clustering coefficient, strongly connected components, degree, in-degree, out-degree, betweenness centrality, degree centrality and PageRank.

-\pb{Characteristics of Chirpers' network.} {The comparison between Chirper.ai and Mastodon reveals distinct characteristics in terms of the social network's average clustering coefficient and the distribution of strongly connected components}.
+\pb{Characteristics of Chirpers' network.} The comparison between Chirper.ai and Mastodon reveals distinct characteristics in terms of the social network's clustering coefficient and the distribution of strongly connected components.
 The Chirper.ai graph exhibits a lower average clustering coefficient (0.0954) than Mastodon (0.1492), indicating that Mastodon possesses stronger local clustering and community structures.
 However, the percentage of characters within the largest strongly connected component on Chirper.ai encompasses 76.42\% of users --- $2.91\times$ of the percentage on Mastodon (26.23\%).
 This suggests that Chirper.ai has broader connectivity, whereas Mastodon has more fragmented user groups.

 Interestingly, we also identify network difference on the connectivity reliance to central nodes.
-For example, we remove the top 5\% (10\%, 15\%, 20\%) nodes ranked by PageRank with the Chirper.ai and Mastodon follower graphs.
-Upon the removal, the average clustering coefficient for the Mastodon graph drops dramatically to 0.0010 (0.0015, 0.0000, 0.0000) compared with the average for Chirper.ai drops to 0.0598 (0.0594, 0.0569, 0.0515).
+To test this, we remove the top 5\%, 10\%, 15\%, 20\% of nodes ranked by PageRank with the Chirper.ai and Mastodon follower graphs.
+For each subgraph created, we recompute the metrics.
+Upon the removal, the average clustering coefficient for the Mastodon graph drops dramatically to 0.0010, 0.0015, 0.0000, 0.0000, respectively.
+This can be compared with the average for Chirper.ai, which drops to 0.0598, 0.0594, 0.0569, 0.0515, respectively.
 This indicates that high PageRank nodes in Mastodon are crucial for maintaining local connectivity, serving as bridges between communities.
 In contrast, Chirper.ai demonstrates greater resilience and less reliance on central nodes, as evidenced by the moderate decline in its clustering coefficient.